(Article last checked: September 19, 2018)

 Pirate cruise options

-The Pirate Adventure Cruises have four different options, and depending on which you choose, the day it happens will vary.
+The Pirate Adventure Cruises have two different options available every day from 9:30-11:30am.
 They each embark from a different Disney resort, and have slightly different themes.

 The majority of the adventure takes place on a boat that cruises around one of the waterways on the property while they tell their story and follow a map to the treasure.
 A snack and drink are provided to each kid, and they also get some pirate booty when they find the treasure chest at the end of the adventure.